10 Satellite Internet Myths

 Its easy to see why the bad rep existed, but in just a short period of time satellite technology advanced to the point where a monthly plan can be purchased for as little as $49.99.
 Most providers also offer free equipment installation.

-3. I Cant Do Anything With The Data Caps
+3. I Cant Do Anything With The Data Limits

 Users should take advantage of the free tools and resources provided with their plan and also take full advantage of bonus bandwidth which is provided during off-peak hours.